culture Culture: a networked conversation series in 2019

 The first season of Networked Culture Conversation culminates with a community event: A Performative Dinner to share key findings and celebrate outcomes as we plan for the future.

-Example deep inquiry: What is the secure urban place for an artist to work from?
+Starting topic: What is the secure urban place for an artist to work from?

 This relates to material infrastructure i.e. access to urban space and buildings; cost and availability of studios to (co-)work from; how the City and key policies affect the ability to work and perform, and many others to be decided.
+Other related topics could be: What is the Edge of collaboration in art and science?
+How to expand local work into real international collaborations?
+Can we map access to spaces by collectives who wish to do socially engaged art?

 Benefits for participants: